bpires/handbook/js/index.md

 const doSomething = new Promise(() => {})
 ```

 This function receives 2 parameters.
-The first is a function we call to resolve the promise, the second a function we call to reject the promise.
+The first is a function we call to resolve the promise, the second is a function we call to reject the promise.

 ```js
 const doSomething = new Promise((resolve, reject) => {})